-Last Easter I’ve spent five days in Garmisch-Partenkirchen, a small German town, located in a middle of the Alps.
-And although it was way in the second half of April, we had a proper winter holidays filled with mountaineering, Bavarian cuisine, snow and some more snow.
+Last Easter I’ve spent five days in Garmisch-Partenkirchen, a small German town, located in the middle of the Alps.
+And although it was way in the second half of April, we had proper winter holidays filled with mountaineering, Bavarian cuisine, snow and some more snow.

 So, here is my short guide of what to see in Garmisch-Partenkirchen.

 The best way to get to Garmisch-Partenkirchen is to fly to Munich or Innsbruck Airport and take a car to Garmisch- Partenkirchen then.
 It took us around an hour to get there from Munich.
 There was a highway all the way from the airport till our destination, so it was effortless to navigate our way.

 It was interesting to see the landscape changing from valleys around Munich towards more of mountains when we were closer to Garmisch-Partenkirchen.

 There is a train station in a town as well, so the other option could be to fly to Munich or Innsbruck and take a train from there.

 Garmisch-Partenkirchen is a well-known skiing and winter destination, so it shouldn’t be a problem to find a place to stay.
 I’m always using Booking.com because they have the widest range of accommodations on their website and you should definitely find something for yourself.

 Our hotel was one of those excellent resorts with a lot of activities, like the spa, children playground and a great restaurant.
 It was a perfect fit for us because we were there with our 2.5-year-old son.

 Garmisch-Partenkirchen’s history goes way back to Roman times, but it was essential in the Middle Ages as well.
 It suffered from the plague epidemics then, and occasional witch hunts.
 It’s interesting that Garmisch and Partenkirchen were two independent towns until the Olimpic Games in 1936 when Adolf Hitler forced their majors to unite in a single town.
 Quite a history, ha?